-Dating nowadays can start at the most unglamorous setting, in the most untraditional ways.
+Dating nowadays can start in the most unglamorous setting, in the most untraditional ways.
 People have access to technology to initiate connections, wads of money to buy experience, and the luxury of time to ‘date hop.’

 On a side note, there is something extra special about romances that start in an unknown land.
 Be it of your same ethnicity or not, the thrill of connecting with another human being while on the road is beyond words.
-You can’t help admiring how the universe can come up with such set up – two people, thousands of miles away, somehow meeting somewhere halfway.
+You can’t help admiring how the universe can come up with such a setup – two people, thousands of miles away, somehow meeting somewhere halfway.
 It almost seems impossible.

 Who knows, maybe I am bound to meet him on my trip to Taiwan.
 My mom Ed loves Taiwan dearly.
 She would fondly tell me stories of how pleasant people there were.
 I’d like to take her back there this year.